ben-jax/ben-jax/README.md

 ## 👋 About Me

 Computer Science B.S. undergraduate at Indiana University.
 Specailizing in Artificial Intellegence.
 Data Management Intern at Humana.
-I specializing in AI/ML work which gives me a strong interst in data science and math.
-I also have passion for learning about cybersecruity.

 ---